ProgrammingLuis/Intel8080/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-For now, I only have a working disassembler for files meant to run on the Intel 8080 microprocessor.
+For now, Intel 8080 compiled files will run, but they are waiting for input from external hardware.This will be implemented soon.

 ### Prerequisites

-To run this program you will need to make a .exe with g++ or compile the .cpp file in Visual Studio.
+To run this program you will need to compile the files in Visual Studio.
 * Visual Studio

 ### Installation